rodriguestiago0/actualbudget-backup/README.md

 ### ACTUAL_BUDGET_PASSWORD

 Password for the actual budget server.
-Single quotes and backslashes must be escaped with a backslash.
-Double quotes, spaces, and the dollar symbol will break the script at present, so change your password if it has those symbols in it.
+Single quotes must be escaped with a backslash.
+Double quotes, spaces, backslashes and the dollar symbol will break the script at present, so change your password if it has those symbols in it.

 ### ACTUAL_BUDGET_SYNC_ID